OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 robots: noindex, follow
 ---

-The Octopus Copilot integration allows read only queries of cloud Octopus instances via GitHub Copilot.
+The Octopus extension for GitHub Copilot allows read only queries of cloud Octopus instances via GitHub Copilot.

 :::div{.warning}
-Octopus Copilot is an experiment.
+The Octopus extension is an experiment.
 It is not covered by service level agreements.
 :::

-The goal of Octopus Copilot is to provide a middle ground between the web based UI and the REST API.
-Prior to Octopus Copilot, tasks that can not be performed via the web UI could only be achieved through custom scripts that interacted with the REST API.
+The goal of the Octopus extension is to provide a middle ground between the web based UI and the REST API.
+Prior to the Octopus extension, tasks that can not be performed via the web UI could only be achieved through custom scripts that interacted with the REST API.
 Working with the REST API requires a good understanding of the Octopus domain model and the ability to write custom code.
-Octopus Copilot provides the ability to query the configuration and state of an Octopus instance via natural language prompts.
+The Octopus extension provides the ability to query the configuration and state of an Octopus instance via natural language prompts.

 ## Getting started